 Cheesy, but true Vegas is one of my favorite places in the US.
 It is so different and so out-of-this-world entertaining that you could spend a week there and never find time to gamble.
 Plus, our kids had a blast!
 Check out the new container park.

 Another popular choice in most people’s books, except for the price.
 But that crooked street and clam chowder will win you over.

 San Diego, California

 Another one of my favorites.
 For the seals at La Jolla, Legoland, and SeaWorld.
 San Diego is just like Perth, Australia except the shops are open a lot longer.

 I guess this goes without saying on a list of US destinations.
 I’m not such a big fan of LA itself, but it does have some great destinations easily accessible.
 Santa Monica Pier, the El Capitan Theatre in Hollywood.
 It’s a great city to take one of the Big Bus Tours.

 We based ourselves here to see some pretty incredible nature in California and Oregon.
 You won’t want to miss the astounding giants of the Redwoods, then head for a day on the stunning Oregon beaches.
 Finally, do not miss Crater Lake.
 It’s by far one of the most beautiful landscapes in the US.

-Actually one of the perfect cities for kids.
-A fabulous zoo, great kids museum, plus it’s a gateway for a hell of a road trip to San Francisco.
+One of the perfect cities for kids.
+A fabulous zoo, great kids’ museum, plus it’s a gateway for a hell of a road trip to San Francisco.

 2 words.
 Voodoo Donoughts.
 That is all.
 Okay and maybe because it has an ultra-hip vibe, kind of like Ubud, Bali meets the city.